rouvinerh/SecJournal/blogs/my-blogs/reviews/oswe-review.md

 {% embed url="https://rouvin.gitbook.io/ibreakstuff/website-security/sql-injection/sql-injection-portswigger-writeup" %}

 I also solved some Insane machines on HTB, such as CrossFit and Fulcrum.
-The exam required no-click exploits to be created, so learning to write JavaScript for XSS, and even setting up Python HTTP Servers to handle callbacks.
+The exam required no-click exploits to be created, so learning to write JavaScript for XSS, and even setting up Python HTTP Servers to handle callbacks was useful.
 I also got familiar with using the `socket` module in case the course required it.
 The writeups and scripts for these machines can be found here:

 {% embed url="https://rouvin.gitbook.io/ibreakstuff/writeups/hackthebox/insane/htb-fulcrum" %}